django-fluent/django-fluent-contents/README.rst

 * Code - display code snippets with highlighting (provided by *Pygments*).
 * Gist - display Gist snippets from Github.
 * IFrame - display an ``<iframe>`` on the page.
-* Raw HTML content - include jQuery snippets, or "embed codes" by Google Docs, YouTube, Vimeo or SlideShare.
+* Raw HTML content - include jQuery snippets, or "embed codes" by other services.

 **Interactive:**